roytang/blog/content/posts/2004/10/energy-bliss.md

 url: /2004/10/energy-bliss/
 ---

-There&#8217;s a new, official [Windows XP Theme][1] out.
+There&'s a new, official [Windows XP Theme][1] out.
 Supposedly meant for Tablet PCs, it works for regular desktops too.
 Cool.

  [1]: http://monksd.com/wordpress/index.php?p=41